 Participants can log all types of activity toward their step total – even for activities already part of their daily routine, like washing the car, cleaning the house and doing laundry.

 “Exercise doesn’t have to mean going to the gym.
-There’s always something you can turn into an exercise,” Sharon Kephart said, a Step to it participant from Brooklyn Center.
+There’s always something you can turn into an exercise,” said Sharon Kephart, a Step to it participant from Brooklyn Center.

-The challenge has enabled the three generations of women to find new ways to stay active and spend time together.
+Recently, Sharon participated in the challenge with her 94-year-old mother and her 28-year-old daughter.
+The challenge enabled the three generations of women to find new ways to stay active and spend time together.

-“Instead of always being in a rush going from place to place, it was a way to see each other every day," Kephart said.
+“It was a way to see each other more often," Kephart said.
 "You don’t realize you are taking that many steps every day.
 It’s encouraging to see and makes you feel good."

 Crystal resident Naomi Davidson uses the challenge as a way to stay active while meeting people.